 “Things are off to a great start.
 My emphasis is always on the student-athlete.
 We’re here for the kids.
 I think me being a teacher in my former jobs, that’s what I’m going to bring with me.
 I have a lot of great ideas in terms of how to interact with kids, be involved with kids and really have a presence.
 I’m not here to tell people what to do.
 I’m here to make a difference.
 I’m really looking forward to the challenge of proving myself.”

-He recently taught health education at the Great Brook Middle School in Antrim, New Hampshire, where Fisk coached boys' basketball and baseball.
-Fisk was a JV boys' basketball coach at ConVal Regional High School, and a varsity girls' basketball coach at Keene High School.
+He recently taught health education at the Great Brook Middle School in Antrim, N.H., where Fisk coached boys basketball and baseball.
+Fisk was a JV boys basketball coach at ConVal Regional High School, and a varsity girls basketball coach at Keene High School.

-Among his other jobs in education, Fisk was a physical education/health teacher, boys' soccer/cross country coach, athletic director and wellness director at Westmoreland Elementary School in New Hampshire.
+Among his other jobs in education, Fisk was a physical education/health teacher, boys soccer/cross-country coach, athletic director and wellness director at the Westmoreland (N.H.)
+Elementary School.

 Fisk believes strongly in the educational value of high school athletics.

 “That will be a big part of the mission here at North Middlesex,” said Fisk, whose mother, Linda, also played a big role in his development as a student-athlete.
 “We want to stress educational athletics.
 Our athletic programs really are an extension of the school day.”

 North Middlesex will open the doors to a new high school this fall.
 Fisk isn’t able to move into his new office just yet, but he has begun the process of meeting with the Patriots’ coaches and athletes.